 Welcome to Artisan's Asylum: Resources for New Instructors

-Thank you and welcome new Instructors!
+Welcome new Instructors!
+We are so glad you're joining Artisan's Asylum to teach classes that spark creativity, discovery, and excitement in the arts and sciences.
 The first step to getting starting is to arrange a meeting with Artisan's Education Director to review your class proposal and/or course outline.
 To arrange a meeting, please email email@example.com.
 If you have not been to Artisan's Asylum before, we encourage you to come take a public tour to see our space ahead of time.

 If you have other questions prior to your first meeting, please check out our FAQ section here: https://artisansasylum.com/teach/